Jiroshima08/Ternary-Logic-Fun-PHP-Mood-Evaluator/README.md

-# 💘 Ternary Logic Fun – PHP Mood Evaluator
+# 💘 FeelFactor – Mood-Based PHP Evaluator with Conditional Logic

 A lighthearted and humorous PHP web application that evaluates your *"simpness level"* based on your current mood.
-Whether you're mildly delulu or already imagining the wedding, this playful tool responds with customized advice, reactions, and tips — all while demonstrating key PHP concepts.
+Whether you're mildly delulu or already imagining the wedding, this playful tool responds with customized advice, reactions, and tips — all while **demonstrating key PHP concepts**.

 This project showcases the use of core **PHP control structures**, including **conditionals**, **loops**, **arrays**, and — of course — the **ternary operator** to deliver interactive and fun responses.